christianarndt0/rust02pub/src/new_project1.md

 }
 ```

-Now you should be able to run the new crate's simple example from the project's root directory.
+Now you should be able to run the new crate's simple executable from the project's root directory.

 ```console
 $ cargo run